kaiquegarcia/gopest/README.md

 5. Now you can register all your expectations.
 Here's your options:
     - use `ExpectHeader` to register each key and expected value you expect to receive in the request Header;
     - use `ExpectHttpStatus` to register which HTTP Status you expect to receive in the request;
     - use `ExpectJson` to register which JSON body you expect to receive in the request Body.
 This assertion is made with `jsonassert.Assertf()` from [kinbiko/jsonassert@v1.1.0](https://github.com/kinbiko/jsonassert) module.
-You can use all the features described here;
+You can use all the features described here.
+You can use all the features described there.
+This will call `ExpectHeader("Content-Type", "application/json")` automatically.
+You can override it by calling the `ExpectHeader` option after this;
     - use `ExpectXmlNode` to register each XML Path and expected value you expect to receive in the request Body.
 This assertion is made with `xmlpath.MustCompile` from [gopkg.in/xmlpath.v2](https://gopkg.in/xmlpath.v2) module.
-You can use all the features described there;
+You can use all the features described there.
+You can use all the features described there.
+This will call `ExpectHeader("Content-Type", "application/xml")` automatically.
+You can override it by calling the `ExpectHeader` option after this;
     - use `ExpectHtmlNode` to register each HTML Path and expected value you expect to receive in the request Body.
 This assertion is also made with `xmlpath.MustCompile` from [gopkg.in/xmlpath.v2](https://gopkg.in/xmlpath.v2) module.
-You can use all the features described there;
+You can use all the features described there.
+This will call `ExpectHeader("Content-Type", "text/html")` automatically.
+You can override it by calling the `ExpectHeader` option after this;
+    - use `ExpectPlainText` to register the exact body you expect to receive from response;
 6. And finally call `Run()`!

 #### Example